Doctor of Philosophy in Physics

 Oral Comprehensive Examination

 As a written component of the exam, the student will write a 2,000 to 4,000 word paper on a topic in their field of research that is relevant to their thesis work.
-There is also an oral component of the exam in which the student makes an oral research presentation to a committee of faculty.
+There is also an oral component of the exam in which the student makes an oral research presentation to a committee of faculty, which should meet the requirements outlined in the Doctoral Student Oral Exam Committee Composition policy.
 This committee then asks the student questions both on their presentation and on general physics and astronomy knowledge.

 Upon passing the comprehensive examination, the student becomes a candidate for the Ph.D. degree.
 Each candidate must complete a research project that has been approved by the dissertation committee.
 The committee establishes the candidate's course requirements and directs the research.

 At least once each year after passing the comprehensive examination, the student must schedule a meeting with their dissertation committee to discuss progress toward the completion of the dissertation and any other concerns.
-Starting the semester following successful completion of the oral comprehensive exam, students must enroll in accordance with the Doctoral Candidacy Policy.
+Starting the semester following successful completion of the oral comprehensive exam, students must enroll in accordance with the Office of Graduate Studies' Doctoral Candidacy Policy.
 This enrollment includes, but is not limited to, at least 1 dissertation hour every semester until graduation.
+See the Doctoral Candidacy Policy for more information about this University level requirement.

-To be awarded the Ph.D. in Physics, a candidate for the degree must complete a dissertation and pass a final oral examination.
+in attendance.
 Possible outcomes of the final exam include Honors, Satisfactory, and Unsatisfactory.

 Please consult the departmental web page for additional information and to access the Graduate Student Handbook.